awsdocs/vm-import-export-user-guide/doc_source/vmie_prereqs.md

 + Enable Remote Desktop \(RDP\) for remote access\.
 + Make sure that your host firewall \(Windows firewall or similar\), if configured, allows access to RDP\.
 Otherwise, you will not be able to access your instance after the import is complete\.
 + Make sure that the administrator account and all other user accounts use secure passwords\.
 All accounts must have passwords or the importation might fail\.
-+ Install the appropriate version of \.NET Framework on the VM\.
-Note that \.NET Framework 4\.5 or later will be installed automatically on your VM if required\.
++ Install \.NET Framework 4\.5 or later on the VM\.
+We will install the \.NET framework on your VM as needed\.
-****
-[\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/vm-import/latest/userguide/vmie_prereqs.html)
-+ You can run System Preparation \(Sysprep\) on your Windows Server 2008 or Windows Server 2012 VM images before or after they are imported\.
++ You can run System Preparation \(Sysprep\) on your Windows Server VM images before or after they are imported\.
 If you run Sysprep before importing your VM, the importation process adds an answer file \(`unattend.xml`\) to the VM that automatically accepts the End User License Agreement \(EULA\) and sets the locale to EN\-US\.
-If you choose to run Sysprep after importation, we recommend that you use the Amazon EC2 Config service to run Sysprep\.
+If you choose to run Sysprep after importation, we recommend that you use E2Launch \(Windows Server 2016 and later\) or EC2Config \(through Windows Server 2012 R2\) to run Sysprep\.

 **To include your own answer file instead of the default \(unattend\.xml\)**